mynl/aggregate/doc/5_technical_guides/5_x_oep_aep.rst

 This equation is a relationship between aggregate and severity VaRs.

-We can estimate aggregate VaRs in terms of occurrence PMLs with no simulation.
-For large :math:`n` and a thick tailed :math:`X` occurrence PMLs and aggregate VaRs contain the same information—there is not *more information* in the aggregate, as is sometimes suggested.
+We can sometimes estimate aggregate VaRs in terms of occurrence PMLs with no simulation.
+For large :math:`n` and a thick tailed :math:`X` occurrence PMLs and aggregate VaRs contain the same information—there is not more information in the aggregate, as is sometimes suggested.
 The approximation follows from the equation

 .. math::